PSCP-ARABIC-CODIN/PSCP_IT_ticket/README.md

 ```sh
 poetry config virtualenvs.in-project true
 ```
-Then install all dependencies run
+Then to install all dependencies run
 ```sh
 poetry install
 ```

 ### Now Good to go 👍
-except.... for those who want to use docker<br>
+Except.... for those who want to use docker.<br>
-to build docker compose run this at root directory of the project
+To build docker compose run this at root directory of the project
 ```sh
 make build
 ```